pandastrike/haiku9/README.md

 - `target` — the path to the directory where you want to put the compiled assets

+- `exclusions` (Array) - List of paths to exlude from the S3 synchronization process.
+Haiku will recursively exlcude all descedents of a specified path.

 - `server` — the server configuration (see below)

 - `blog` — the blog configuration (see below)